 The Best IRL Streaming Setup for Beginners in 2026

-Your Phone
+Your phone

-A PC with OBS (Required)
+A PC at home running OBS

-Power Bank
+Power bank

 Non-negotiable.
 Streaming drains your phone battery in 40–60 minutes.
 Get a power bank with at least 10,000 mAh.

-An IRLHost Relay Server
+An IRLHost relay server

 IRLHost is €11.99/month + VAT and takes five minutes to set up.